-Adolescent Assessment provides comprehensive, multi-disciplinary assessments of adolescents and young adults.
+The On The Path Adolescent Assessment provides comprehensive, multi-disciplinary assessments of adolescents and young adults.
 The multi-disciplinary staff typically meets with the patient (child, adolescent, or young adult) and all available family members as needed over three sessions.
 Each session is scheduled on the same day of the week, and at the same hour of the day.
 Each visit lasts about one hour.
-During the assessment the patient and family members are seen both together and individually.
-The assessment by the clinic results in a diagnosis and understanding of how the patient’s symptoms affect his/her daily functioning and interaction with others, and offers a plan for continued treatment that is supported by the patient, family and referring professionals.
+During the assessment, the patient and family members are seen both together and individually.
+The assessment by the clinic results in a diagnosis and understanding of how the patient’s symptoms affect his/her daily functioning and interaction with others and offer a plan for continued treatment that is supported by the patient, family and referring professionals.